Constraining gravitational wave amplitude birefringence and Chern-Simons gravity with GWTC-2: Theoretical background and methods

-If we take the flat distribution $\cos\iota \sim \mathcal{U}(-1,1)$,\footnote{ It is appropriate to match the value of $\Delta$ inferred from the data to the effect of $\kappa$ on the astrophysical population rather than the \emph{selected} population (events that pass some detection threshold) for the following reason.
+It is appropriate to match the value of $\Delta$ inferred from the data to the effect of $\kappa$ on the astrophysical population rather than the \emph{selected} population (events that pass some detection threshold) for the following reason.
 Selection effects are, to a very good approximation, independent of the \emph{sign} of $\cos \io$ \citep{LIGOScientific:2018mvr,Abbott:2020niy}; due to this symmetry, the same fraction of the population of mergers will be detectable for \emph{any} value of $\Delta$ in our simplified model where the distribution of $\cos \io$ is piecewise-flat.
 The usual factor correcting for selection effects, conventionally written $\alpha \left(\Delta \right)$ \citep{Mandel:2018mve}, appearing in the denominator of the likelihood is therefore constant.
-Our analysis, ignoring the constant $\alpha$ factor, infers the true \emph{population} value of $\Delta$; and it is therefore appropriate to match inferred $\Delta$ values to the actual effect on the population from $\kappa$ rather than the \emph{selected} population.} and assuming that $\kappa d_{C}$ is the same for all observations, we get the simple expected value
+Our analysis, ignoring the constant $\alpha$ factor, infers the true \emph{population} value of $\Delta$; and it is therefore appropriate to match inferred $\Delta$ values to the actual effect on the population from $\kappa$ rather than the \emph{selected} population.